 Trade unions and employee participation

-It is AECI’s policy not to tolerate any form of unfair discrimination, harassment, child labour or intimidation in the workplace.
-Group policies and standards guiding behaviour in these matters are in place and training is provided to management and shop stewards to facilitate understanding and good relationships.
-The violation of policies and standards is a violation of AECI’s ENGAGED and RESPONSIBLE values, and results in appropriate disciplinary action.
+It is AECI’s policy not to tolerate any form of unfair discrimination, harassment, child labour, intimidation or bullying in the workplace.
+Group policies and standards guiding behaviour in these matters are in place and training is provided to management, shop stewards and employees to facilitate understanding and good relationships.
+The violation of policies and standards results in appropriate disciplinary action.

-Employee relations policies are reviewed and updated regularly to ensure continued alignment with business and legislative requirements.
-Formal contracts with all employees conform to local legal requirements and the core conventions of the International Labour Organization.
+ER policies are reviewed and updated regularly to ensure continued alignment with business and legislative requirements.
+Formal contracts with all employees conform to local legal requirements and the core conventions of the International Labour Organization (“ILO”).
+These are reinforced by promoting fairness, equity and transparency in employment practices globally.

 Trade union and employee participation

-To mitigate the effects of retrenchments a number of measures were put in place, in line with policy and practice.
-AECI has a comprehensive social plan with benefits and services aimed at alleviating the hardship of job losses:
+To support employees and their families in mitigating the effects of retrenchments, a number measures in line with the AECI Retrenchment policy and practice were implemented.
+There is a comprehensive social plan with benefits and services aimed at alleviating the hardship of job losses.
+The plan includes:

 a competitive severance package;